USA Visa Types

 You may need to apply for a tourist or transit visa if you are planning a quick trip to the United States for business or pleasure.
 The steps you should do are as follows:

-Determine if a visa is required.
+Check if a visa is required for your travel

 See if your nation is a part of the U.S. Visa Waiver Program (VWP).
 If your nation is not listed, a nonimmigrant visa is required to enter the United States.

+B-1 and B-2 visitor visas are the most common for business and leisure travelers.
 Business travelers who wish to consult with colleagues, attend a conference, settle an estate, or negotiate a contract fall under the B-1 visa category.

 The B-2 visa category is for vacationing tourists, individuals traveling for medical care, attending a social function, or taking part in unpaid amateur competitions.